Learn I2C - Inter-Integrated Circuit

 With synchronous serial in general (including SPI), the data line is allowed to change pretty much any time it can get away with it.
 I2C changes this, establishing that under normal circumstances, the data line may only change state when the clock is low.

-During normal data transfer, the data line may only change when the clock is low, as shown below.
+During normal data transfer, the data line may only change when the clock is low.

 Since changing the data line when the clock is high is not allowed during normal data transfer, I2C "reserves" this case and uses it to signal a synchronization event.